 - Wait for the fifth candle to close above or below the fourth candle and enter a position when the last candle is completed

-- Use risk-reward ratio to determine your exit points
+- Use the risk-reward ratio to determine your exit points

-How to Trade Forex Using the Mat Hold Candlestick Pattern – Strategies and Examples
+Mat Hold Candlestick Pattern Trading Strategies with Examples

 Trading the Mat Hold pattern means you are looking to join an existing trend.
 Hence, you are waiting for the market to retrace to get a chance to join the bandwagon without taking high risks.

 As we mentioned, the Mat Hold chart pattern can appear during a bullish and bearish trend.
-And, since it is a continuation chart pattern, you better combine it with Fibonacci retracement levels to get a better view of support and resistance levels.
+And, since it is a continuation chart pattern, you better combine it with Fibonacci retracement levels as an extra confluence trading tool to get a better view of support and resistance levels.

 Keep in mind that one of the flaws of the Mat Hold pattern is that it requires other tools to get a good entry-level placement and set stop loss and taking profit targets.
 For that purpose, using Fibonacci support and resistance levels could solve this problem.